 - Rugs are a great idea in kitchens because they absorb liquids and are easy to clean.

-- But mats or towels on a hard surface should be textured and cloth fiber non-slip so as people don’t slip over them as they walk or stand with wet feet.
+- But mats or towels on a hard surface should be textured and cloth fiber non-slip so that people don’t slip over them as they walk or stand with wet feet.

-- You can use some plastic kitchen mat to stick onto the wall, it would not only catch your left-over grease but also prevent you from getting any stain on the wall.
+- You can use some plastic kitchen mat to stick onto the wall, it would not only catch your left-over grease but also prevent you from getting any stains on the wall.

 Grease can be a difficult stain to remove, but if you act quickly after the spill it is easier.
 The most effective way to clean off grease is to use a degreaser spray and then wipe it down with a damp cloth after letting it sit for 5-10 minutes.
 You will probably need to repeat this process depending on how greasy the surface is that you are cleaning.